Sarah Angliss: Biography

 Angliss has written and presented the radio shows The Bird Fancyer's Delight (about the ancient practice of teaching birds human tunes to bring fashionable music into the home) and Echo in a Bottle (a cultural history of the echo - for the Pursuit of Beauty series) for BBC Radio 4.
 In April 2017 Angliss released her solo album Ealing Feeder, described as 'a subtle gem' and a 'shimmering minimalist masterpiece' by Robert Barry writing in The Wire and the "most inventive album I've heard in a long while" by Simon Reynolds writing in 4 Columns, New York.
 This was followed in March 2019 by Air Loom which Sarah performed on UK tour that year with singer Sarah Gabriel and percussionist Stephen Hiscock.

-In 2002-2003, Angliss initiated and led Infrasonic (aka Soundless Music) - an experiment to explore the strange psychological effects of airborne infrasound (sound below 20 Hz).
-Angliss noted infrasound is used in sacred organ music to create a sense of awe - it's emitted by bass pipes over 28 ft long.
+In 2002–2003, Angliss initiated and led Infrasonic (aka Soundless Music) - an experiment to explore the strange psychological effects of airborne infrasound (sound below 20 Hz).
+Angliss noted infrasound is used in sacred organ music to create a sense of awe - it is emitted by bass pipes over 28 ft long.
 In 1998 physicist Vic Tandy showed infrasound (from mundane sources) could be causing a sense of unease in a room - feelings that could lead someone to feel they have been haunted.
 Angliss worked with parapsychologists Professor Richard Wiseman and Dr Ciarán O'Keeffe, pianist GéNIA and Dr Richard Lord and Dan Simmonds from the National Physical Laboratory to investigate infrasound's effect in a musical setting.
-Their aim was to find out if infrasound could generate a sense of unease or other strange feelings when it's placed within music - feelings that might be akin to those experienced in ostensibly haunted sites.
+Their aim was to find out if infrasound could generate a sense of unease or other strange feelings when it is placed within music - feelings that might be akin to those experienced in ostensibly haunted sites.
 The team worked in Liverpool Metropolitan Cathedral, then two counterbalanced, experimental concerts in the Purcell Room, London.
-While audible music played, they fooded each venue with sine waves around 17.4 Hz.
+While audible music played, they flooded each venue with sine waves around 17.4 Hz.
 The parapsychologists used questionnaires to log the audience's responses at various points in each show (the audience were not told when the infrasound would be occurring) and found tentative evidence that the infrasound created a sense of unease in listeners, even if they were unaware of its presence.
 Angliss composed music for the experiment and has subsequently used masked infrasound in later compositions, including the score for Lucy Prebble's The Effect, National Theatre.